Emily sat cross-legged on

 "That's not all we can do.
 We can find a cure.
 Can't we?
 We've got a lab, we've got a scientist."
 Emily looked at Dorian.
 "Not just any scientist, but a scientist who deals in gene modding."

 "I'm up for that too if anyone's interested," remarked Odysseus.
 "We kill him and any other werewolves he's created and be done with it.
-I'm sure they were all perfectly lovely people back before they became giant wolf monsters, but Kendra is counting on us to save Laneria, and that means wiping them all out."
+I'm sure they were perfectly lovely back before they became giant wolf monsters, but they're all too dangerous now."

 "Well, we don't know if they've ALL been infected," Gwen pointed out.
-"I'd say step one of the plan should be to find Dr. Eumedeson.
+"I'd say step one should be to find Eumedeson.
 Odysseus, you come with me.
 Emily, take Dorian and Red.
-It's best if nobody is left alone, in case we run into any more werewolves."
+It's best if nobody is left alone, in case we run into more werewolves."

 "And if we DO run into more werewolves?" asked Emily.
 "We should try locking them up or knocking them out or something before we resort to killing them."